 Bagori INR 4,100

 Agoratoli INR 4,900

 Avoid visiting during winter as the dense fog may hinder spotting the wildlife.
 April is the best month as nature changes its colours and you can easily spot the animals.

-The park remains open for safari between 05:30 AM to 04:30 PM and you are required to arrive at least half an hour prior to the scheduled safari time, if the jeep is not coming to pick you up from the hotel.
+The park remains open for safari between 05:30 AM to 04:30 PM and you are required to arrive at least half an hour before the scheduled safari time if the jeep is not coming to pick you up from the hotel.